mgarczyk/polibuda/README.md

 From scratch, through algorithms, data structures, data visualization, for more interesting projects with databases, API support, simple games, RL, statistics.
 DSP (Digital Signal Processing).

-Up to embedded systems and learning how to use and program microcontrollers to create useful electronic devices for everyday use.
+Up to embedded systems like Arduino and learning how to use and program microcontrollers to create useful electronic devices for everyday use.

 # PL